2020 Language Policy Forum

 May is a busy time in Cambridge and we advise that you book your accommodation as early as possible.

 Cambridge has a wide range of hotels, B&B accommodation and guest houses.
 The following are close to the conference venue: Faculty of Education, University of Cambridge, 184 Hills Road, Cambridge CB2 8PQ.

-If you are interested in staying in a Cambridge College and having some college experience, please book through College Rooms.
+If you are interested in staying in a Cambridge College, please book through College Rooms.